 Learn about the challenges and issues surrounding incarceration and reentry.
-This manual provides a good deal of national data, but it does not say anything about what is happening in your state, you community or the neighborhood of your church.
+This manual provides a good deal of national data, but it does not say anything about what is happening in your state, you community or the neighborhood of your house of worship.

-Is your church in one of the "million-dollar blocks," that is, a block where a million dollars or more is spent each year to incarcerate people with homes there?
+Is your house of worship in one of the "million-dollar blocks," that is, a block where a million dollars or more is spent each year to incarcerate people with homes there?
 Is it in an area where there are many people cycling in and out of prison, where there is a great deal of crime, where people live in fear?
 Is it in an area where people have already begun to identify crime, incarceration, and reentry as important issues that need to be addressed?

 Create a Healing Community.

 A Healing Community is one that facilitates the cycle of wholeness.

-- What does it look like?
+• What does it look like?
 What does the process look like?
 Can we recognize the shift from hurting to healing?

-Who are the wounded-healers; who are the wounded-wounders? - Are forgiveness, reconciliation and redemption the beginning of the process of healing or the result? - Who is affected when a community is not healing or whole?
+- Are forgiveness, reconciliation and redemption the beginning of the process of healing or the result? - Who is affected when a community is not healing or whole?
 How is a community affected?
-Who, beyond Mrs. Washington, was affected by Deirdra's death? - How is a community a victim of a crime and what is its need for healing?
+Who, beyond the Young family was affected by Andrew's death? - How is a community a victim of a crime and what is its need for healing?

-Remember: We are all sin-addicted.
-Recovering Communities are Healing Communities.
+Remember: Recovering Communities are Healing Communities.